MainulDip/KotlinEveryday/kotlin-advanced-language-tour.md

 }
 ```

 Note: "this" can be ommited if call in a member function.
 But if there is a function in the outer scope, "this" necessery to call member function.
-Without "this" receiever top level function will be called.
+Without "this" receiever top level function will be called
 ```kotlin
 fun printLine() { println("Top-level function") }